YuntianLan/CS4300_Flask_template/data/Movie Review/README.txt

----------- Files used for generating .json and .csv
+---------- Files used for generating .json are Character Mapping.ipynb and for generating .csv are Extract Movie Name.ipynb, Name and ID Correspondence.ipynb

 ---------- Opening json file
 # Way to open: